fczuardi/songwriting/public/Playing with a robot.md

 -----
     They were so good togheter
     And they practiced every day
-    It was a great team
+    They were a great team
-    It was a great time

     Their speed was unmatched
     And their movements precise
-    No one can beat you
+    No one can beat you…
     when you're in love

     But now, look at the table